Chuckatuck

 Crumpler / Spady Home

 The house and farm were once owned by Dr. Robert H. Tynes, who died owing a small debt.
-His son, Robert H. Tynes, Jr., sold 1 ½ acres first to pay the debt.
+His son, Robert H. Tynes, Jr., sold 1 ½ acres to pay the debt first.
 The balance (“25 acres more or less”) was later sold on the Nansemond County Courthouse steps on 12-12-1898 for $1,525 to Lula E. (Crumpler) Pitt, grandmother of Frank Spady, Jr. The property was bounded on the North by the “main road passing through Chuckatuck from Suffolk to Smithfield”, on the West by “Mrs. James E. Godwin’s heirs, also on the West “by Charles B. Godwin’s lands”, on the East by the “main road leading to Suffolk”, and on the South “by lands belonging to the free school and the Masonic Lodge”.
-The deed was signed by Wilbur J. Kilby, Special Commissioner, on 8-29-1899.
+The deed was signed by Wilbur J. Kilby, Special Commissioner, on August 29, 1899.
 It was also owned at one time by Charles B. Godwin.

 Lula Crumpler Pitt was born on the Holladay Point farm.
 The family lived in an earlier house located where Mills Godwin’s home place was.
 Her father died in 1892.
 Lula, her three children, and her brother Matt Crumpler moved to the Godwin-Knight home in 1892 and lived there until 1898, when they moved to the Spady house.
 She took in boarders who worked in the area as well as travelers.
 Lula transferred the house to her brother Matthew W. Crumpler soon after buying it.
 Lula died in 1906.
 Matthew W. Crumpler left the house to Frank A. Spady, Sr., who was married to Lula Pitt’s daughter, Maggie Pitt.
 The house was left to the three Spady children, Wilson, Frank, Jr., and Emma Mae.
 Wilson was the last one to live there.
 Following Wilson’s death, Frank sold his half to Emma Mae.

-• The Moore Home — Mr. William Charles Moore purchased an old grocery store on Kings Highway, Route 125, which is said to have been over 200 years old, as well as the property next to the store from a Captain Ramsey.
+The Moore Home — Mr. William Charles Moore purchased an old grocery store on Kings Highway, Route 125, which is said to have been over 200 years old, as well as the property next to the store from a Captain Ramsey.
 Mr. Moore worked for Captain Ramsey before he bought the store and the adjacent property.
 He built a large Victorian two-story home, which was completed in 1909, on the land.
 The construction of the house took 2 years to complete.
 It was sold in the late 1940s to Corbell Cotten.
 The house is now next to the U.S. Post Office, near the original site of the store.
 The store served as the post office for a few years, with Alex Moore as the postmaster.

 Moore family history – Matsie Moore Savedge

-Marshall / Bowden Home
+Marshall / Bowden Home is the white building in the middle

-• Marshall / Bowden Home — Mrs. Molly Marshall, 1/2 sister to Charlie H. Pitt, lived in the house to the right of Spady’s garage.
+Marshall / Bowden Home — Mrs. Molly Marshall, 1/2 sister to Charlie H. Pitt, lived in the house to the right of Spady’s garage.
 Her daughter, Miss Lillian Marshall, was the librarian at Chuckatuck School for several years.
 Her other children were Wilber and Ruby.
 While the date is not known, it is believed that this is the oldest house in the village.
 Frank Spady remembers years ago when a Blair Brothers’ truck knocked the Marshall home off the foundation.
 When the house was repaired, books related to a pharmacy located in Chuckatuck were found in the wall.

 Godwin-Knight Home

 The tract of land upon which the Godwin-Knight House stands was acquired by the Godwin family at least as early as the late 18th century, when Henry Godwin owned 441 acres in the vicinity of Chuckatuck.
 In 1815, his estate was divided, and H.P.
 Godwin received 281 acres.
 He sold the tract to Joseph Godwin in 1825, and Joseph, in turn, sold it to Jennette Godwin in 1834.
 Jennette subdivided her property in 1856, selling off five adjoining lots, ranging in size from one acre to an acre and a half.
 The lots were laid out on the eastern side of Chuckatuck, along present-day Route 125.
 One of the purchasers was Edward F. Wicks.
-He bought a 1 ½ acre lot and immediately built a 4-story, Federal-style, double-pile, three-bay, side-passage-plan, frame dwelling.
+He bought a 1 ½-acre lot and immediately built a 4-story, Federal-style, double-pile, three-bay, side-passage-plan frame dwelling.
 Over the next two years, other lot owners built houses that closely resembled his.

 Wicks owned the property until 1861, when he sold it to Henry L. Tynes.
 Tynes sold the tract in 1867 to Annie Glover; thereafter, the property changed hands several times until Lulie E. Pitt acquired it in 1897 from Matthew W. Crumpler.
-Pitt sold it the next year to Charles B. Godwin, and about 1900, Godwin carried out the Queen Anne-style alterations to the house.
+Pitt sold it the following year to Charles B. Godwin, and about 1900, Godwin carried out the Queen Anne-style alterations to the house.
 Godwin added a tower, wrap-around porch, encaustic tile vestibule, plaster embellishments in the front parlor, mantels, woodwork, stained glass windows, and stairs typical of the period.

 Everets